Piranik/presence-socket/README.md

 # Presence Socket

-Checks for the presence of known devices on the local wifi.
+Checks for the presence of devices wifi.

 ## Todo
 - Given the arp-scan results return before the tick time amount, wait until
-- Remove some bloat from docker file
+- Remove some bloat from container

 ## Options